-- (iv) All questions and answers shall be recorded in a Register to be maintained by the Democratic Services Manager. - (v) The member concerned shall have power to decide that a question shall be not answered if he/she is satisfied that the public interest would not be served by it being raised or pursued or on any other ground which he/she may deem sufficient. - (vi) The Chairman shall not allow any question containing unbecoming language, imputation of improper motives or reflections of a personal character.
+- (iv) All questions and answers shall be recorded in a Register to be maintained by the Democratic Services Manager. - (v) Having sought advice from the Monitoring Officer, The member concerned questioned shall have the power to decide that a question shall be not answered if he/she is satisfied that the public interest would not be served by it being raised or pursued, or on any other ground which he/she may deem sufficient. - (vi) The Chairman shall not allow any question containing unbecoming language, imputation of improper motives or reflections of a personal character. - vii) A Member may withdraw their question at any time.